Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-The Lancashire Health and Wellbeing Board was scheduled to discuss the Lancashire and South Cumbria Integrated Care Board's NHS Medium Term Planning and 5 Year Strategic Commissioning Plan, as well as the development of Neighbourhood Health Plans across Lancashire.
-The meeting also included a workshop session dedicated to Neighbourhood Health Plans.
+The Lancashire Health and Wellbeing Board met on Tuesday 20 January 2026 to discuss the Lancashire and South Cumbria Integrated Care Board's NHS Medium Term Planning and 5 Year Strategic Commissioning Plan.
+The Board also received an update on the development of Neighbourhood Health Plans in Lancashire and the County Council's emerging prevention strategy.

 Lancashire and South Cumbria Integrated Care Board NHS Medium Term Planning and 5 Year Strategic Commissioning Plan